Crafting a strong company culture is pivotal in today’s fast-paced business environment.

-Whatever the case, office cliques are terrible for your business’ culture.
+Office cliques serve as bad company culture examples.
 They are breeding grounds for a toxic work environment and can harm the mental health of team members deemed “uncool” to be a part of any clique.

 The result is poor productivity, low morale, and an overall negative experience in the workplace.

 How to Fix Office cliques?

 You must be vigilant to fix this because office cliques are notoriously tricky to eradicate.
 A very effective way to combat office cliques is to talk to the alleged clique leaders about how their behavior contributes to a hostile work environment for other employees.